Eyelid Surgery (Blepharoplasty) Auckland Eye Surgeons

 You should take a week off work and avoid strenuous activities for at least six weeks.

-About Our Top Plastic Surgeon – Dr Mark Gittos FRACS(Plast)
+Meet Our Top NZ Surgeon for Eyelid Surgery – Dr Mark Gittos FRACS(Plast)

 What to Bring to your Plastic Surgeon Consultation